 Specialized Probation Services

-This unit consists of two probation officers who are trained specifically to supervise offenders with problem sexual behavior.
+This unit consists of three probation officers who are trained specifically to supervise offenders with problem sexual behavior.
 Particular emphasis is placed on monitoring offender behavior in the home and the community, socialization skills, victim empathy, and satisfactory participation in treatment.

 Special Supervision Unit

 The Special Supervision Unit is designed to supervise moderate to high risk juvenile offenders who, through assessment, have been identified as either members of a gang or at risk for joining a gang.
-The S.S.U. utilizes a comprehensive supervision model which includes: suppression of gang related behaviors, prevention for those at risk of joining a gang and intervention for those involved in the gang lifestyle.
+The S.S.U. utilizes a comprehensive supervision model which includes: suppression of gang related behaviors, prevention for those at risk of joining a gang, and intervention for those involved in the gang lifestyle.